Sooyyoungg/InfusionNet/README.md

 ## Style Transfer
 ### Main Result
 <p align="center"><img width="366" alt="results" src="https://user-images.githubusercontent.com/43199011/230908475-2b47763f-5d12-425a-8c69-551052bf291b.png"></p>
+- Dataset: COCO for content / WikiArt for style
+Our InfusionNet learns how to preserve the content from the content image and extract the style information from the style image at each encoder.
+In each row, left images are style images

 ### Octave Analysis
 <p align="center"><img width="870" alt="Octave Analysis" src="https://user-images.githubusercontent.com/43199011/230909819-4e2e6102-c618-4546-b6cc-cd85a9667131.png"></p>
+ Also the model divided well .

 ## Style Mixing